 Remedial guidance for incorrect use of account code on refund AP vouchers to MPTFO

-If the offices used expense accounts to refund to MPTFO in the past, such transactions should be identified and OFM Business advisors/ CFRA should be consulted for appropriate use of prior-period account codes for making corrections/ reversals are made, using MPTFO donor codes (+ MPTF fund codes).
+If the offices used expense accounts to refund to MPTFO in the past, such transactions should be identified and BMS/OFM Business advisors/ CFRA should be consulted for appropriate use of prior-period account codes for making corrections/ reversals are made, using MPTFO donor codes (+ MPTF fund codes).

-Un-reported and mis-reported expenses to MPTFO arises due to mapping issues as explained above (e.g. non-entry to Userfield1, use of “invalid” Userfield1 and comingling more than one MPTF project funds into one UNDP output).
+Un-reported and mis-reported expenses to MPTFO arises due to mapping issues as explained above (e.g., incorrect “MPTF Quantum Project Number” field or the “MPTF Project Reference Number” field for converted Atlas projects, and comingling more than one MPTF project funds into one UNDP output).

 Remedial guidance of unreported and mis-reported expenses due to mapping issues

-The offices have to input the MPTF project ID in Userfield1 reference immediately and inform OFM/ Donor reporting unit, indicating revenues received and expenses incurred by expense account (including support costs i.e., GMS) against the unmapped MPTF project (i.e., not used in the user field 1), for OFM to take those un-reported/mis-reported expenses into account for the quarterly UNEX upload, in consultation with MPTFO.
+The offices have to input the MPTF project ID in the “MPTF Quantum Project Number” field (or the MPTFO project ID in the “MPTF Project Reference Number” field for converted Atlas projects) immediately and inform BMS/OFM/Partnership & Donor Interactions/Donor Reporting Unit, indicating revenues received and expenses incurred by expense account (including support costs i.e., GMS) against the unmapped MPTF project (i.e., not used in the “MPTF Quantum Project Number” field or the “MPTF Project Reference Number” field for converted Atlas projects), for BMS/OFM to take those un-reported/mis-reported expenses into account for the quarterly UNEX upload, in consultation with MPTFO.
 In any case, the total expenses should not exceed the revenues received in the comingled MPTF projects.
-It is very important that such data that is assembled by the COs on the unmapped MPTF projects, should be kept on file, maintained, and used for preparing the project final reports to MPTF.
-Further, the missing Userfield1 information should be entered immediately.
+It is very important that such data assembled by the COs on the unmapped MPTF projects, is kept on file, maintained, and used for preparing the project final reports to MPTF.
+Further, the missing information in the “MPTF Quantum Project Number” field or the “MPTF Project Reference Number” field for converted Atlas projects should be entered immediately.

 IV.
 GMS related issues:

 Offices should ensure that the support costs/ GMS are in line with the agreed rate with MPTFO.
 If the GMS charges are over (or under)-stated, appropriate corrections should be recorded in UNDP GL in the current accounting period.
-The offices also must ensure that an accurate GMS rate (7%) is entered in QUANTUM grants/approved project for GMS page for the MPTF fund and donor codes.
+The offices also must ensure that an accurate GMS rate (7%) is entered in QUANTUM PPM/approved project for GMS page for the MPTF fund and donor codes.

 V. Project closures and related issues: